dcooney/react-npm-starter/README.md

 ## Getting Started

-After the project setup is complete, it's time to choose a name and start developing the package.
+After the initial project setup is complete and the development server is up and running, it's time to choose a name and start developing the package.

-**Note**: Package source files are located in the `src/lib` directory of the project.
+**Note**: All package source files are located in the `src/lib` directory of the project.

 ### Package Naming